jillxoreilly/StatsCourseBook_2024/_sources/Chapter15_Regression6/regression6_causality.md

 # Causality

-Here is a recap of the three criteria for establishing causality (you saw these in Week 6 last term, section 14 of the online coursebook).
+Here is a recap of the three criteria for establishing causality (you saw these in Week 6 last term, "Regression Models, Multivariate Analysis").

 The three criteria for causation are: